santagatiivan/photo_renamer/README.md

-# photo_renamer
+# Photo Renamer Script

-This is a simple Python script designed to automatically rename image files in a folder.
-It renames the images sequentially, starting from 1.jpg, 2.jpg, 3.jpg, and so on, while preserving the original file extensions (e.g., .jpg, .png, etc.).
+This is a simple Python script that renames all the photos in a folder, assigning them sequential numbers (1.jpg, 2.jpg, 3.jpg, etc.), while preserving their original file extension.

+## How to Use:

+1. Modify the `images/path/folder` variable in the script to match the path to your image folder.
+2. Run the script with Python 3.x:
+    ```bash
+    python script.py
+    ```
+3. The photos will be renamed in sequential order.

+## Requirements:
+- Python 3.x

+## License:
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.